100 Notable alumni of

 -

-Gus Green Van Sant Jr. is an American filmmaker, photographer, painter, and musician who has earned acclaim as an independent filmmaker.
-His films typically deal with themes of marginalized subcultures.
+Gus Green Van Sant Jr. is an American filmmaker, photographer, painter, and musician.
+He has earned acclaim as an independent filmmaker, and is considered to be one of the most prominent auteurs of the new queer cinema movement.
+His films typically deal with themes of marginalized subcultures, especially within gay culture.

 -